-Even though MOE has put in place an online system of learning, ensuring that classes can still go on at home, online learning is not as effective as traditional face-to-face learning.
+Even though MOE has put in place an online system of learning, ensuring that classes can still go on at home, online learning, if not implemented well, is not as effective as traditional face-to-face learning.
 This worsens if the student ends up having extra duties as a result of staying at home (taking care of younger children, for example).

 While there is a clamour by people for MOE to close schools in order to stop the spread of Covid-19, there is also evidence of the negative impacts.
 We believe that the Singapore government will weigh all pros and cons of school closure before making their decision.

 RGC Future School has been offering English, Math and Science tuition and enrichment classes since 1988.
 We pride ourselves as subject specialists, creating exploratory, educational and inspirational programmes for each subject taught in the centre.